c1ko/monodon/README.md

 `--rate` Scans executed per second.
 This rate can be exceeded for short periods of time, but will auto-adjust.

 `--threads` Number of scan threads to use.
 Especially with slow nameservers, a higher number of threads is adviced.
 The standard 5 threads is usually a good choice.

+`--nameserver` Use another than the system's nameserver to scan.

 `--config` Load a different config file than the standard config.ini.